Funding LCSL Graduate Student Conference Travel

-Presenting your scholarship at conferences is an integral part of your professional development as a graduate student.
+Presenting your scholarship at conferences is an integral part of your professional development as a graduate student in the School of LCSL.
 Conference participation gives you the opportunity to meet others in your field, keep informed of the latest research, and build an academic reputation based on your work.

 Funding sources for graduate student travel to conferences:

 Graduate Student Council (GSC) Travel Award (up to $275)

 - Students must apply during the quarter (ending July 31st, October 31st, January 31st, April 30th) in which the conference travel takes place.
 See website for rules and application procedures.

 Graduate College (GC) Presenter Award ($100-$200, depending on matching funds up to $100 from LCSL, see below)